2014 National League Championship Series: Aftermath

+St. Louis outfielder Oscar Tavares passed away 10 days after the conclusion of the NLCS.

 On October 26, 2014, tragedy befell the St. Louis Cardinals and Major League Baseball when Oscar Taveras and his girlfriend, Edilia Arvelo, died in a car accident in the Dominican Republic shortly after the Cardinals were eliminated from the playoffs, and exactly 2 weeks after Taveras's final career home run in Game 2.
 Taveras was just 22 years old.

 The Giants would ride Madison Bumgarner's clutch pitching to their third World Series in five seasons, in what was considered one of the best individual pitching performances in postseason history.
 Bumgarner would be the seventh player to win a LCS and World Series MVP in the same postseason, and just the fourth pitcher, joining the Orel Hershiser in 1988, Livan Hernandez in 1997, and Cole Hamels in 2008.

 The 2014 season was an end of an era for both the Cardinals and Giants.
-Between the two ball clubs, they won NL pennants in every year starting in 2010 and ending in 2014.
-The Giants had won NL pennants in 2010, 2012, and 2014 (they won the World Series in each of these seasons), while the Cardinals won pennants in 2011 and 2013 (winning the World Series in 2011).
-The Cardinals dedicated the 2015 season to Taveras after his tragic death and they posted the best record in the National League.
+Between the two ballclubs, they won NL pennants in every year starting in 2010 and ending in 2014, with the Giants had winning pennants in 2010, 2012, and 2014 (they won the World Series in each of these seasons), while the Cardinals won in 2011 and 2013 (winning the World Series in 2011).
+The Cardinals dedicated the 2015 season to Taveras after his death and they posted the best record in the National League.
 However, they were upset by the rival Cubs in the National League Division Series.
 The Cardinals did not make the postseason again until 2019.
 In 2016, the Giants made the playoffs again as a wildcard, but lost to the eventual World Champion Cubs in the National League Division Series.
 The Giants would bottom out with a 98-loss season in 2017 and did not return to the postseason until 2021.
-By then, manager Bruce Bochy and most of the players from the 2010-2014 teams were gone, although some of the core members remained, such as catcher Buster Posey, first baseman Brandon Belt, and shortshop Brandon Crawford.
+By then, manager Bruce Bochy and most of the players from the 2010–2014 teams were gone, although some of the core members remained, such as catcher Buster Posey, first baseman Brandon Belt, and shortshop Brandon Crawford.

 Travis Ishikawa would be the last walk-off home run to clinch a pennant for only five years.
-In the 2019 American League Championship Series, Jose Altuve would send the Houston Astros to the World Series via a two-run home run off of Aroldis Chapman.
+In the 2019 American League Championship Series, Jose Altuve sent the Houston Astros to the World Series via a two-run home run off of Aroldis Chapman.